Matthewt303/pySTORM/README.md

 - threshold.
 Modulates intensity threshold for single-molecule detection.
 Set to higher for more stringent thresholds, lower vice versa.
 - format.
 File format for localization table.
 Either "csv" or "hdf5".

+The pixel size can be calculated from the imaging path.
+The adu and offset should be provided by the camera manufacturer's spec sheets and the gain is set during an experiment.
+For the file format, csvs are easier to read but use up much more memory than hdf5.
+For hdf5, specialised modules, such as ```h5py``` will be required.

 ## Motivation

 Single-molecule localization microscopy has enabled us to probe *in situ* biological systems at unprecedented levels of detail.
 A critical step is the sub-pixel localization of fluorophores.
 While an enormous number of software are already available for this task, very few are easily accessible, resulting in a handful of 'community favourites', namely ThunderSTORM, SMAP, and Picasso [1, 2, 3].
 Out of these, only ThunderSTORM and Picasso are truly open-source.
 Notably, despite the recent populartity of Python for scientific computing, SMLM features very few software packages that use Python (outside of deep learning).